oracal/cv/cv.md

 *   Experienced with:

     -   C++, Python, JavaScript and Ruby.
-    -   STL, Boost, Qt, Django, jQuery, Node, Rails and Angular.
+    -   STL, Boost, Django, jQuery and Ruby on Rails.
-    -   PostgreSQL, MySQL, SQLite and MongoDB.
+    -   PostgreSQL, MySQL, SQLite and NoSQL
     -   Ubuntu, CentOS and Windows.
     -   Make, CMake, Git, Vim and GDB.
     -   Object Orientated Design, Concurrency, MVC and RESTful Architecture.